ThaerHussein/Student-Task-Repository/README.md

 ### Step 3: Implement Delete (DELETE) Operation

 1. **Create DELETE Endpoint:**
-   - In `DemoController.java`, add a new method annotated with `@DeleteMapping` to handle delete requests.
+   - In `CodedContoller.java`, add a new method annotated with `@DeleteMapping` to handle delete requests.

 2. **Implement Logic in Controller:**
    - Inside the DELETE method, implement logic to delete existing data.